-As part of their business network development for Calderdale Council and in association with the Incredible Festival of Ideas programme, Upper Calder Valley Renaissance (UCVR) is bringing together the various strands which encompass the practicalities and spirit of being a resilient business community.
-The emphasis here is naturally related to flooding which has caused long-term economic effects, physical destruction, and community and individual traumas in the valley.
+As part of their business network development for Calderdale Council and in association with the Incredible Festival of Ideas programme, Upper Calder Valley Renaissance (UCVR) is brought together the various strands which encompass the practicalities and spirit of being a resilient business community.
+The emphasis here was naturally related to flooding which has caused long-term economic effects, physical destruction, and community and individual traumas in the valley.

-Conference organiser Katherine Wackerbarth said “at our day of ‘All Things Resilience’ we aim to provide an insight into how our businesses coped with the flooding, the physical, social and economic clear up in addition to the long-term efforts of seeking both preventative solutions and recovery strategies which we can all learn from for future events.
+Conference organiser Katherine Wackerbarth said “at our day of ‘All Things Resilience’ we provided an insight into how our businesses coped with the flooding, the physical, social and economic clear up in addition to the long-term efforts of seeking both preventative solutions and recovery strategies which we can all learn from for future events.
 Events which many feel are inevitable with climate change and increases in extreme weather conditions”.

 - Economic Impact Assessment

 - Physical & Adaptive Resilience

 - Flood Related Health Precautions

 Chair of the UCVR Stephen Curry said “this was always a planned event to both update local businesses, and those who support businesses, on resilience measures they can take, ranging from a plan of action when floods are likely, to recovery strategies based on good preparation and positive actions to alleviate such things as breaks in the supply chain.
 Businesses also learned about robust IT systems to get them back up and running, from alternate premises or just online if required”.